In the Name of My Daughter: Plot

 Initially happy with Maurice, Agnès begins to ask from him more than he is willing to give and her love for him becomes oppressive.
 As she loves him more and more, Maurice pulls away from Agnès.
 When she appears, unexpectedly, to see him with his son, he humiliates her and forces her to apologize and smile a real smile for his forgiveness.
 Passing her breaking point, Agnès attempts to commit suicide with an overdose of pills.
 Renée goes to the hospital to visit her, but Agnès refuses to see her mother.
 Maurice installs Agnès back in her apartment, but he is indifferent as she is despondent over him.
 Shortly afterwards, Agnès disappears without a trace.
 A few months later, Maurice has Agnès's money transferred to his own account.
 Her mother, having lost everything, takes on a 20+year crusade to prove that Maurice killed her daughter or had her killed by someone else.

 Now elderly and frail, Renée finally succeeds in having the investigation into her daughter's disappearance reopened.
-Maurice, who was living in Panama, returns voluntary to France to face the trial.
+Maurice, who was living in Panama, returns voluntarily to France to face the trial.
 His son, now an adult, is his main supporter.
 At the trial things get complicated for Maurice since Françoise testifies against him.
 She recants a previous alibi she had provided for Maurice, saying that she was not with him in Switzerland at the time of Agnès disappearance.
 In front of the court, Renée pleads for justice for her daughter.
-However, Maurice is acquitted all charges.
+However, Maurice is acquitted of all charges.
 A title card informs the audience that in 2014, based on his son's testimony, Maurice was later found guilty of Agnès death and sentenced to twenty years in prison.